1. I want to import and or sell products to consumers in the European Union? What do I need to do?

 * no food, no plants, no pets, no pharmaceutical, and no high-risk products (industrial or medical) that require type approval by a Notified Body.

 You can always start a file by using the product category [ PROVISIONAL ].
-We will notice this and add the missing product category for you.
-In the meantime upload all information you already have available to the Documents tab, that is helpful for us to determine the right product category for you.
+When you use the provisional product category, a member of the ProductIP expert team is alerted and will look into your technical file and investigate if there’s an applicable product category.
+We request that you upload all information you already have available to the Documents tab, that is helpful for us to determine the right product category for you.

 Products need to be in conformity with the legislation that is applicable the moment that they are placed on the market.